wiselenium/wiselenium/README.md

 }
 ```

-2) Creating the test using your frame:
+2) Creating your test using your frame:
 ```java
 public class DummyTest extends WiseTest {